uabinf/nlp-fall-2019-project-reddit_upvote-predictor/README.md

 > Run Jupyter on nlp_env kernel.

-## Step 3: Setup Praw.ini
+## Step 3: Setup Praw.ini (Required only for 4b)

 Create a developer app on reddit, get the client_id, client_secret and replace them in praw.ini file.
 Also replace username and password fields with respective credentials.

+## Step 4a:

+Use existing data.
+Run SimpleTransformers and FastAI with their respective notebooks.

-## Step 4: Running
+## Step 4b (Alternate):

 Run script.py (or Datafetch.ipynb) to fetch comments from reddit.
-Run Dataprocess multiclass notebook for Simpletransformers model and Dataprocess onehot notebook for FastAI model.
+Run Dataprocess multiclass notebook for processing data for SimpleTransformers model and Dataprocess onehot notebook for processing data for FastAI model.

 ## Files: